Dungyichao/PeriodicScheduler_Semaphore/README.md

 };
 ```

+# 8. Inter-Thread Data Transfer
+If one thread (thread 0) is keep reading data from a sensor, we want another thread (thread 1) to keep processing data from thread 0, then we can implement the following method to achieve the function mentioned.

-# 8. Reference and conclusion
+# 9. Reference and conclusion
 * Udemy course: Build Your Own RealTime OS (RTOS) From Ground Up on ARM 1.
 Instructor: Israel Gbati

 The reason of making this tutorial is that the code provided from instructor of the Udemy course is not working at all and the instructor didn't reply to any student at all.
 This tutorial is to guide those people who want to get some knowledge of multitasking.